bstudiosoriginal/PseudoToken/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "tokenContract" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by calling the mint function with a hex address and a value.
 You can also burn currency with these same parameters.
 Click on the "tokenContract" contract in the left-hand sidebar, and then click on the "mint" or "burn" functions.
-Finally, click on the "transact" button to execute the function and view the total Value.
+Finally, click on the function name or variable to view it's value.
+Enjoy!